Powered by OpenAIRE graph

 Keywords

-[SCCO.NEUR] Cognitive science/Neuroscience, Longevity, AEROBIC CAPACITY, LEISURE-TIME, TIME PHYSICAL-ACTIVITY, CARDIOVASCULAR-DISEASE, ''ALL-CAUSE MORTALITY, STRENGTH, SKELETAL-MUSCLE, Humans, LIFE EXPECTANCY, CORONARY-HEART-DISEASE, OLDER-ADULTS, Muscle, Skeletal, STRENGTH'', Exercise, ALL-CAUSE MORTALITY
+[SCCO.NEUR] Cognitive science/Neuroscience, Longevity, LEISURE-TIME, AEROBIC CAPACITY, TIME PHYSICAL-ACTIVITY, CARDIOVASCULAR-DISEASE, ''ALL-CAUSE MORTALITY, STRENGTH, SKELETAL-MUSCLE, Humans, LIFE EXPECTANCY, CORONARY-HEART-DISEASE, OLDER-ADULTS, Muscle, Skeletal, STRENGTH'', Exercise, ALL-CAUSE MORTALITY

 • BIP!